dekuNukem/traffic-cone-film-scanning/README.md

 The cone should grip the lens hood tightly.

-If too loose, you can adjust the parameters and print a new one.
+If too loose, adjust the parameters and print a new one.

-Or just put a few drops of superglue.
+Or just put in a few drops of superglue.

 ## Scanning Preparation

 The cone is ready!
-But before start scanning, we need to set up a few things.
+Before start scanning, we need to set up a few things.

 ### Light Panel